MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/change-permissions.md

 ---
-title: Edit your Azure Active Directory app's permissions
+title: Edit your Azure AD app's permission settings
 description: Learn how to change the API permissions on your Azure AD application.
 author: mberdugo
 ms.author: monaberdugo